 The Act on Prevention of Transfer of Criminal Proceeds requires deposit-taking institutions to conduct CDD including verification at the time of transactions, and prepare and preserve verification records and transaction records when they conduct transactions of receipt or payment of cash that exceeds 100,000 yen in cash and include exchange transactions.
-The Act also requires deposit-taking institutions to file STRs when received property is suspected to be criminal proceeds or when customers are suspected to be involved in concealment of criminal proceeds, through taking account of the contents of this risk assessment report, and a comparison with the manner of ordinary transactions and the like, in addition to the result of CDD including verification at the time of transactions the actual manner of the transactions and other relevant circumstances.
+The Act also requires deposit-taking institutions to file STRs when the property received in the transactions is suspected to be criminal proceeds or when customers are suspected to be involved in concealment of criminal proceeds and the like, through taking account of the contents of this risk assessment report, and a comparison with the manner of ordinary transactions and the like, in addition to the result of CDD including verification at the time of transactions the actual manner of the transactions and other relevant circumstances.
+In addition, in the case of domestic exchange transactions involving the payment of funds to other financial institutions, when the receiving financial institutions request the paying financial institutions to conduct customer identification related to the transactions, the Act obligates the paying financial institutions to prepare records concerning matters that enable the search of the customers' records to be verified within three business days from the request date and obligates the receiving financial institutions to prepare records concerning matters that enable the search of information concerning the transactions.